Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 31. Any trade waste, customers waste left on or near the stall, boxes or other containers used for containing or transporting goods are to be removed by the trader at the end of the day and disposed of correctly.
 The litter bins or other businesses’ trade bins in the Town Centre are not to be used for the disposal of any trade waste or litter arising from the use of the market stall for the purpose of the market in the Carfax.

 32.Fees will be charged depending on the payment scheme as agreed.
 Traders shall book and pay for their selected package upon issue of an invoice and, in any event, at least a week in advance of the first trading day of the selected package.
+Prime pitches are defined as a ‘corner’ pitch, a pitch with 3 open sides and the pitches in the block outside Swan Walk.
 Invoices are payable by bank transfer, cash or other method as agreed between the trader and the Market Operator.
 Cleared funds must be received at least a week prior to the first booked trading day.
 Receipts will be issued on request.

 33. ‘Every Week’ are entitled to up to 3 days of ‘holiday’ per year.
 No pitch fee will be charged on these holidays providing a minimum of 2 weeks notice is given.